The Difference Is Our DNA

 As you can see below, it takes people, ideas, and a little luck (Boston, you’re our town) to make BU what it is today: one of the most dynamic universities in the world.

-Celebrated thinkers: On any given day, students will find themselves mesmerized by Nobel Prize winners, poets laureate, and the first biomedical engineer ever to receive a MacArthur Foundation “Genius Award,” among others.
+Celebrated thinkers: On any given day, students will find themselves mesmerized by Nobel Prize winners, poets laureate, Pulitzer Prize winners, and Fulbright Scholars, among others.

 Extraordinary teaching: When a classroom starts to percolate with new ideas, it’s because our faculty of scholars and accomplished practitioners know how to ignite students’ imaginations.
 That’s why we reward our best teachers with BU’s most prestigious honor: The Metcalf Cup and Prize.

-Groundbreaking research: With faculty dedicated to a creative, interdisciplinary approach to problem solving, BU has become a leading global research institution—propelled forward by over $366 million in grants and contract awards in FY2012.
+Groundbreaking research: With faculty dedicated to a creative, interdisciplinary approach to problem solving, BU has become a leading global research institution—propelled forward by over $355 million in grants and contract awards in FY2013.
 In fall 2012, BU was invited to join the Association of American Universities, an elite organization of 61 other leading research universities in the United States and Canada.

 The greatest college town in the world: Boston. ’Nuff said.